CROI 2027 Chair and Vice Chairs

 Stuart J.D.
 Neil, PhD

-Dr Stuart Neil is a Professor of Virology at King’s College London.
+Dr Neil is a Professor of Virology at King’s College London.
 He is a Wellcome Senior Research Fellow and was appointed Professor of Virology in 2015.

 LaRon E. Nelson, PhD, RN, FNP